TheOdinProject/curriculum/foundations/javascript_basics/loops_and_arrays.md

 To repeat a set of instructions multiple times, we can use a **loop**.
 Go through the following resources on loops.
 Some of them will contain examples that use arrays, which we will go through in more detail in the next section, but for now it will suffice to know that arrays are just lists of items.

 1. Read [MDN's Looping Code](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Looping_code).
-It's a longer one, but make sure you tackle the 'Active Learning' sections at the bottom of the page.
+It's a longer one, but make sure you tackle the two learning questions near the bottom of the page ('Implementing a launch countdown' and 'Filling in a guest list').
 1. Once again, same info, slightly different context from [JavaScript.info's "Loops: While and For"](http://javascript.info/while-for).
 Be sure to do the exercises at the end of the page.
 You learn best by doing.

 ### Arrays